syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### taskbarTooltipTemplateId `string`
 {:#members:taskbartooltiptemplateid}

-Specifies the template id for tooltip on mouseaction on taskbars
+Specifies the template id for tooltip on mouse action on taskbars

 #### Default Value: